How can organizations ensure successful implementation of a treasury engine

 4. Develop a Project Plan:

-6. Testing and Training:
+6. Conduct Training:

 • Provide comprehensive training for users to ensure they are comfortable with the new system.

-7. Monitor and Optimize:
+7. Monitor and Adjust:

 Metrics to track